kjepo/camelog/README.md

 <a name="patio-garden"></a>
 ## The patio and garden

-We don't provide a barbecue as we don't have a facility for handling hot ashes.
-If you are bringing your own grill please *do not* barbecue on the patio and *do not* leave hot ashes in the garbage bin.
+We have an outside grill for barbecue.
+Please *do not* leave hot ashes in the garbage bin.

 The mattresses for the patio chairs and seat cushions are stored in the box outside